 |AppxPackageDir||$(Build.ArtifactStagingDirectory)\AppxPackages||Defines the folder to store the generated artifacts.|

-|AppxBundlePlatforms||$(Build.BuildPlatform)||Allows you to define the platforms to include in the bundle.|
+|AppxBundlePlatforms||$(Build.BuildPlatform)||Enables you to define the platforms to include in the bundle.|

-|AppxBundle||Always||Creates an appxbundle with the appx files for the platform specified.|
+|AppxBundle||Always||Creates an .msixbundle/.appxbundle with the .msix/.appx files for the platform specified.|

-If you want to build your solution by using the command line, or by using any other build system, run msbuild with these arguments.
+If you want to build your solution by using the command line, or by using any other build system, run MSBuild with these arguments.

 /p:AppxPackageDir="$(Build.ArtifactStagingDirectory)\AppxPackages\\" /p:UapAppxPackageBuildMode=StoreUpload /p:AppxBundlePlatforms="$(Build.BuildPlatform)" /p:AppxBundle=Always

 $() syntax are variables defined in the build definition, and will change in other build systems.

-Configure the Publish Artifact build task
+Configure the Publish Build Artifacts task

 Because we've set the